jrask/lucene-lab/README.txt

 ##################################

 Take a look at IndexStore.java.
 This class encapsulates some functionality like writing to an index and searching the index.
+Go through it and make sure you understand what it does.

 #########################################